 Book Your Stay: Check dates & prices on Booking.com

-Disclosure: Our stay in Évora was supported by the Visit Alentejo Tourism Board.
-Opinions expressed in this article are always our own.
-This article contains affiliate links.
+Disclosure: This article contains affiliate links.
 When you book on Booking.com, we earn a small commission at no additional cost to you.
-It just helps us keep eating our way around the world at Authentic Food Quest.
+It helps us keep eating our way around the world at Authentic Food Quest.
+Thanks for your support.